 As you may have noticed…there’s a very exciting renaissance going on for field grown flowers in Australia.

-I am super excited to introduce you to a group doing awesome things for small artisan flower farmers and for the flower lovers and designers who seek their blooms.
+One group is all about connecting small artisan flower farmers and for the flower lovers and designers who seek their blooms.

 And this innovative group has big plans.